Rio Ngumoha: International career

 Born in England, Ngumoha is of Nigerian and Guadeloupean descent.
 Rio holds both Nigerian and French nationalities from his parents.
 He made his England under-15 and England U16 debuts in 2023.
-In October 2024 he played for England U17.
+In October 2024, he played for England U17.
 He was called-up for the 2025 UEFA European Under-17 Championship.

-On 3 September 2025, Ngumoha made his England U19 debut during a 2-0 win over Ukraine at the Pinatar Arena.
+On 3 September 2025, Ngumoha made his England U19 debut during a 2–0 win over Ukraine at the Pinatar Arena.

+On 23 May 2026, it was announced that Ngumoha was one of the four players (alongside Alex Scott, Josh King and Ethan Nwaneri) that would join the senior team for the squad's preparation camp before the 2026 FIFA World Cup.

+Ngumoha made his debut for the senior England team as a second-half substitute during the 1–0 friendly victory against New Zealand on 6 June 2026 at Raymond James Stadium in Tampa.
+Upon doing so, Ngumoha became the fifth youngest England debutant and the nation's 1,300th senior international.
+He received the Player of the Match Award for his performance.

 Style of play

 Described as a “skillful” and “creative forward" Ngumoha was included in The Guardian’s 'Next Generation 2024: 20 of the best talents at Premier League clubs' series.

+Personal life

+Ngumoha is cousins with Stockport County midfielder Jason Adigun.